colhountech/CT-Studio/Functions/AppSettings/README.md

 ```

-Tip: if you don't want any configuration other than feature flags to be
+[!Tip]: if you don't want any configuration other than feature flags to be
 loaded to your application, you can call Select("_") to only load a
 nonexisting dummy key "_".
 By default, all configuration key-values in
 your App Configuration store will be loaded if no Select method is